Goths: 3rd century raids on the Roman Empire

-The first incursion of the Roman Empire that can be attributed to Goths is the sack of Histria in 238.
-The first references to the Goths in the 3rd century call them Scythians, as this area, known as Scythia, had historically been occupied by an unrelated people of that name.
-It is in the late 3rd century that the name Goths (Gothi) is first mentioned.
+The first incursion into the Roman Empire attributable to Goths involved the sack of Histria (near the then mouth of the Danube) in 238.
+The first documentary references to the Goths in the 3rd century call them Scythians, as their base, known as Scythia, had historically been occupied by an unrelated people of that name.
+In the late 3rd century the name Goths (Gothi) is first mentioned.
 Ancient authors do not identify the Goths with the earlier Gutones.
 Philologists and linguists have no doubt that the names are linked.

 On the Pontic steppe the Goths quickly adopted several nomadic customs from the Sarmatians.
-They excelled at horsemanship, archery and falconry, and were also accomplished agriculturalists and seafarers.
-J. B. Bury describes the Gothic period as "the only non-nomadic episode in the history of the steppe."
-William H. McNeill compares the migration of the Goths to that of the early Mongols, who migrated southward from the forests and came to dominate the eastern Eurasian steppe around the same time as the Goths in the west.
-From the 240s at the earliest, Goths were heavily recruited into the Roman Army to fight in the Roman–Persian Wars, notably participating at the Battle of Misiche in 244.
-An inscription at the Ka'ba-ye Zartosht in Parthian, Persian and Greek commemorates the Persian victory over the Romans and the troops drawn from Gwt W Germany xštr, the Gothic and German kingdoms, which is probably a Parthian gloss for the Danubian (Gothic) limes and the Germanic limes.
+They excelled at horsemanship, archery and falconry, and also became accomplished agriculturalists and seafarers.
+J. B. Bury describes the Gothic period as "the only non-nomadic episode in the history of the steppe".
+Liebeschuetz sees the Goths of this period as "nomadic or semi-nomadic".

+William H. McNeill compares the migration of the Goths to that of the early Mongols, who migrated southward from the forests and came to dominate the eastern Eurasian steppe around the same time as the Goths predominated in the west.
+From the 240s at the earliest, Goths were heavily recruited into the Roman Army to fight in the Roman–Persian Wars, notably participating in the Battle of Misiche in 244.
+An inscription at the Ka'ba-ye Zartosht in Parthian, Persian and Greek commemorates the Persian victory over the Romans and the troops drawn from gwt W g'rmny xštr, the Gothic and German kingdoms, which is probably a Parthian gloss for the Danubian (Gothic) limes and the Germanic limes.

-Meanwhile, Gothic raids on the Roman Empire continued, In 250–51, the Gothic king Cniva captured the city of Philippopolis and inflicted a devastating defeat upon the Romans at the Battle of Abrittus, in which the Roman Emperor Decius was killed.
-This was one of the most disastrious defeats in the history of the Roman army.
+Meanwhile, Gothic raids on the Roman Empire continued, In 250–51, the Gothic king Cniva captured the city of Philippopolis and inflicted a devastating defeat upon the Romans at the Battle of Abrittus, killing the Roman Emperor Decius.
+This was one of the most disastrous defeats in the history of the Roman army.